runrig-coop/hedgerows/index.md

     [_jus in fructu_](https://www.lsd.law/define/in-fructu), "right to the fruit [of a thing]";
     [_jus abutendi_](https://www.lsd.law/define/jus-abutendi), "right to use up" as in "to expend"

+Now when I thought about it in the light of universal access to nature, I remembered the other term for this third right: _alienation_.
+In a strictly legal sense, to alienate an asset carries little further significance than to "dispose of" it, but in a sociological context or in simple parlance, alienation imbues a psychological or spiritual effect.
+That sense seems all the more acute when the thing you are alienating is nature itself, even if just a part of it.
+There is reciprocity between us and nature, a two-way subjectivity that transcends the mere owner/asset duality.
+I belong to nature as much as (or more than) nature belongs to me, and to sever that tie would constitute a terrible injury.
+To enclose nature, therefore, means to fundamentally set it apart and commodify it.
+Enclosure relegates nature to market forces of exchange and fungibility, as an insensible object and no longer an equal (or greater) subject.
+In the process, anyone tied to that chunk of nature is also commodified, in a two-way process that alienates one from the other.
+This holds true whether the "thing of nature" is a strip of land closed off by a fence or hedgerow, or intellectual property (IP) like software or digital media.

-The most effective means of enclosing intellectual property, I would argue, has been to consolidate it in vast data centers and relegate it to the server farms of tech monopolies.
+The most effective means of enclosing intellectual property, I would argue, has been to consolidate it in the vast data centers and server farms of tech monopolies.
 Access can then be sold off in the form of subscriptions or advertising fees.
 That way, the IP owner retains maximum control, with the ability to revoke access or modify the terms of service at any time.
 This practice goes by many names.
 The industry jargon is Software-as-a-Service, or